POLICIES & PROCEDURES

 Collars: Some collars can cause injury or harm during play time.
 If necessary, we will remove your dog’s collar during open play.

 Webcams: Live webcams can be viewed via client access on our website.
-This is a free service, so no refunds will be provided should our webcams not be operational.
+This is a free service, so no refunds will be provided should our webcams not be operational or under maintenance.

 Release of Photos/Video/Webcams: Photos, videos and webcam footage of the dogs, staff or clients may be used on the website, social media, lobby displays or in other marketing material.
 You consent to our use of your or your dog’s image, likeness and name in such marketing materials.
 All photos, video and webcam images are the property of Paws and Paw-Paws.